JaydeYue/RandomIonicFrontEnd/README.md

 # Setup

-Using Ionic and Node.js for the backend.
+Using Ionic for the frontend.
 Make sure you have them installed

 1. **Install Required libraries**